 • Personal branding – helping the attendees better appreciate and understand who they are

 • Personal storytelling – we all have stories and the ability to capture your story so you are better able to understand yourself and share with others

 • Team development – to try and help uncover challenges and come up with solutions

 • Relationship management – the importance of having a transformational customer service experience over just a transactional one

 Sam’s gift for storytelling comes from his ability to go through life finding deep meaning and purpose in simple things.
-Footprints in the sand turn into a full keynote speech and a simple wooden door stop brings aspects of leadership to light through his many speaking engagements.
+He gives out puzzle pieces to remind individuals how extraordinary they are, footprints in the sand turn into a full keynote speech and an hourglass is representative of our days.
 How does he do this?
 Through CARPE Diem.